Tutorial

 [default] jvm_options = ["-Xmx1g", "-Dfile.encoding=UTF8"] [test.junit] fail-fast = true

-For more information on the pants.toml
+For more information on the pants.toml file format, see

 Options.